Beren and Lúthien: Narrative

-Development and versions
+Development

 The first version of the story is The Tale of Tinúviel, written in 1917 and published in The Book of Lost Tales.
-During the 1920s Tolkien started to reshape the tale into an epic poem, The Lay of Leithian.
+During the 1920s, Tolkien started to reshape the tale into an epic poem, The Lay of Leithian.
 He never finished it, leaving three of seventeen planned cantos unwritten.
 After his death it was published in The Lays of Beleriand.
 The latest version of the tale is told in prose form in one chapter of The Silmarillion and is recounted by Aragorn in The Fellowship of the Ring.
 Some early versions of the story, published in the standalone book in 2017, described Beren as a Noldorin Elf as opposed to a Man.

 Publication

-The book was edited by Christopher Tolkien.
+The book was edited by Christopher Tolkien and illustrated with nine full-colour plates by Alan Lee.
 The story is one of three within The Silmarillion that Tolkien believed warranted their own long-form narratives, the other two being The Children of Húrin and The Fall of Gondolin.
-The book is illustrated by Alan Lee and edited by Christopher Tolkien, and it features different versions of the story, showing the development of the tale over time.
+The book features different versions of the story, showing the development of the tale over time.
 It is restored from Tolkien's manuscripts and presented for the first time as a single more or less continuous narrative, using the ever-evolving materials that make up "The Tale of Beren and Lúthien".
 It does not contain every version or edit to the story, but those Christopher Tolkien believed would offer the most clarity and minimal explanation: